 Yes, your car needs to be registered.
 It’s a great way to protect you, your vehicle and to protect the storage center.

-What Identification is Needed to Rent Storage for My Car?
+What Identification is Needed to Rent Storage for Cars Near Me?

 Typically the requirements are name of owner, license plate number, a photo ID, the brand of vehicle and proof of insurance.